DeLag: Using Multi-Objective Optimization to Enhance the Detection of Latency Degradation Patterns in Service-based Systems: Evaluation

 Datasets for every scenario and case study are generated by performing load testing sessions by 20 minutes each.
 The generation of the 50 datasets for both case studies took $\sim$47 hours, while experimentation of \toolName and baselines on the generated datasets lasted $\sim$61 hours, which leads to an overall time of $\sim$4.5 days spent for RQ$_1$ experiments.

-We complement the investigation for RQ$_1$ with a quantitative and qualitative analysis of \toolName on continuously-varying load mixtures (see \secref{sec:methodology} for details).
-This additional analysis is helpful to (i) demonstrate that DeLag is able to detect patterns correlated with latency deviations even on elaborated workloads, and (ii) give a better idea to the reader about the effectiveness of DeLag in supporting the analysis of specific latency behaviors.
+We complement the investigation for RQ$_1$ with a quantitative analysis of \toolName on continuously-varying load mixtures (see \secref{sec:methodology} for details).
+This additional analysis is helpful to demonstrate that DeLag is able to detect patterns correlated with latency deviations even on elaborated workloads.
 The generation of these datasets took approximately 2 hours overall.